Cameron-Lyons/rustql/README.md

 - [ ] Transaction support with rollback
 - [ ] B-tree or LSM-tree storage engine
 - [ ] Concurrency control
-- [ ] Better NULL handling with IS NULL / IS NOT NULL

 ## Contributing